 1. Where are the sites for the Championships Qualifying Exam for the International Geography Bee?

-The sites of the Championships Qualifying Exams (CQE) for the IGB are the exact same sites as the regional tournaments of the International History Bee and Bowl’s European Division as shown at www.ihbbeurope.com.
+The sites of the Championships Qualifying Exams (CQE) for the IGB are the exact same sites as the regional tournaments of the International History Bee and Bowl’s European Division as shown at listed here.
+The Online Championship Qualifying Exam (a separate version than the exams offered in person) can also be taken online for free as described here.

 Also, not only are the sites identical with the IHBB Europe regional tournaments, but the dates are too.
 The CQE will almost always be offered during the lunch break of the tournament; for some tournaments, it may be offered at slightly different times.
 The start time of this (usually around 12:45-1pm, but double check and be sure to arrive a bit early), is indicated on each tournament page.
 The Exam will have 50 multiple-choice questions and a 20 minute time limit for completion.
-There are two separate versions of the Exam: Alpha and Beta.
+There are two separate versions of the in-person Championships Qualifying Exam: Alpha and Beta.
 The Alpha Exam is offered at the same sites as the Alpha Question Set for the IHBB Europe regional tournaments; the Beta Exam is offered at the same sites as the Beta Question Set for the IHBB Europe regional tournaments.
-Click on the dots on the www.ihbbeurope.com map to see on which question set a tournament is offered.

-Students may take the CQE up to two times, though it must, of course, be a different version each time.
+Students may take the CQE up to three times (Online, Beta, and Alpha), though it must, of course, be a different version each time.
 Students only need to qualify once for the European Championships (or the World Championships) on any one Exam Version, though they can take both if they like.
 If a student qualifies on one Exam Version, and thereafter takes the other version and receives a non-qualifying score, that does not “unqualify” them from the Championships.

-Note that the two separate versions of the Championships Qualifying Exam are not meant to vary in length or difficulty.
-It is also possible to take either of the Exam versions with a teacher or homeschool instructor proctoring (see below for instructions) if unable to reach an official Exam site.
+Note that the separate versions of the Championships Qualifying Exam are not meant to vary in difficulty.

 2. Where are the sites and when are the dates for the Regional Quiz Tournaments?